eziodeyk/OR-ML-survey/README.md

 (dont' get it clearly).
 **performance**: less optimal than the state-of-the-art solvers such as LKH3 and Gurobi but show advantage in convergence speed.
 ## GNN:
+### A Note on Learning Algorithms for Quadratic Assignment with Graph Neural Networks
+Alex Nowak  et al. 2017 PMLR (graph matching, TSP)
+In this work, researchers try to directly use a ***siamese*** GNN to process two given graphs into embedding features and predict matching basd on these features.
+(It's mentioned in the paper that there are two approaches to train models: ground-truth based and cost based.)
+The auther stated promising results through supervised learning, and its performance on TSP is slightly less optimal than Pointer Network.
+The main drawback of this modeli ***the need for expensive ground truth examples*** and the gap to the optimal solver is hypethetically due to the model architecture.
+### Learning Combinatorial Optimization Algorithms over Graph
+Hanjun Dai et al. 2017 nips, TSP
+This is a work of conerstone for introducing the graph embedding and deep reinforcement learning into the domain of the cobinatorial optimization and a benchmark for most later researches.
+The authors introduce a graph embedding network called structure2vec to abstract information on the graph structure and node covariates into embedding feature vectors.
+These feature vectors are transmitted to the approximated evaluation function.
+A reinforcement learing method called Q-learning is deemed as the natural choice to parameterize the Q function.
+**structure-to-vec**:
+> the computation graph of structure2vec is inspired by graphical model inference algorithms, where node-specific tags or features x are aggregated recursively according to G’s graph topology.
+The node specific features as well as long-distance interaction is considered in the model through reccursive computation.

+parameterization: embed three parts of information including the binary scalar (or other useful node information), the neighborhood embedding, and weights of adjacent links; then feed output into the Q function
+**Q-learning**:
+policy: a deterministic greedy policy is to select the node on the remaining part of the graph that results to cellect reward. learning algorithm:
+> a combination of n-step Q-learning (off policy, value-based, help to deal with delayed rewards, the procedure of waiting n steps before updating the approximator's -- Q-hat's -- parameters ) and fitted Q-iteration (uses experience replay; is shown to result in faster learning convergence when using a neural network as a function approximator; stochastic gradient descent updates are performed on a randome sample drawn from E ).
+**training and experimental performance**:
+> The hyperparameters are selected via preliminary results on small graphs, and then fixed for large ones; train the model on graphes with up to 500 nodes.
+in comparison to pointer network with actor-critic algorithm:
+> To handle different graph sizes, we use a singular value decomposition (SVD) to obtain a rank-8 approximation for the adjacency matrix, and use the low-rank embeddings as inputs to the pointer network.

+the model trained on small-scale graphs could be well generalized to large-scale ones with up to 1k nodes.
+###

 ###